gcruzgar/UKsurvey/README.md

 **Figure 2.** Percentage distribution of number of bedrooms in each household. r-squared = 0.971.

 ![Number of Rooms](img/rooms.png)
 **Figure 3.** Percentage distribution of total number of rooms in each household. r-squared = 0.738.
+There seems to be a shift in survey data compared to census data.
+This apparent systematic error could be due to the difference in definitions on what counts as a room.

 ![Number of Occupants](img/occupants.png)
 **Figure 4.** Percentage distribution of number of occupants in each household. r-squared = 0.978.